WHO IS BZ SMITH?

 SPECIAL RECOGNITIONS:

-• James Irvine Foundation Award, director, presented by Central Sierra Arts Council, Stanislaus National Forest & Farms of Tuolumne County: The “Foothill Farmlands Arts Festival,” arts & agro-tourism events in
+James Irvine Foundation Award, director, presented by Central Sierra Arts Council, Stanislaus National Forest & Farms of Tuolumne County: The “Foothill Farmlands Arts Festival,” arts & agro-tourism events, 2006-08

-• Front Porch, Inc. "Community Giving," grant for The Art of Storytelling for Filmmaking, 2009-13
+Front Porch, Inc. "Community Giving," grant for The Art of Storytelling for Filmmaking, for students of Summerville High and Connections Academy 2009-13

 PRIOR TO 2000: